egeexyz/terraform-deploy-fargate/README.md

   * A route table to associate the private subnets with the NAT
 * An Elastic IP for each availability zone
   * Attached to the same Internet Gateway

+#### alb.tf

+This file contains a single Application Load Balancer, associated with the public subnet, two target groups, and two ALB listeners.
+The defaults are:

+* A standard Application Load Balancer (Classic Load Balancers aren't supported well)
+* Target Groups use `target_type=ip`
+* Target Groups use HTTP
+  * ALB Listeners also
+* Target Group ports are hardcoded because Terraform is weird with strings and ints (extra vars can resolve this)
+  * ALB Listeners also

+#### security.tf

+This file consists of three security groups that are required for ECS services to communicate with one another and with the outside world.
+The defaults are:

+* A security group specifically for the ALB
+  * Ingress rules for each world-facing port
+* A security group for each service requiring outside connection (proxied by the ALB)

+#### cluster.tf

+This file contains the Elastic Container Service cluster, the ECS task definitions, and the ECS service definitions.
+The task and service definitions are specific for my particular use case when crafting this reference module.
+The resulting services are:

+* [Website](https://github.com/Egeeio/egeeio-website/tree/emberjs) running on EmberJS in development mode
+* NodeJS webserver serving up a [game](https://github.com/egee-irl/jumper) written with PhaserJS
+* [Discord bot](https://github.com/Egeeio/suzy/tree/typescript) written in TypeScript connecting to my Discord server

+Each of these services have their own CI/CD pipelines that create Docker images which are stored in ECR as a result of the creation of a Git tag.
+You can view the repositories of each service by clicking on the links above.

+These resources can and should be broken up into resources.
+The defaults are:

+* A single ECS Cluster
+* Each task definition:
+  * uses awsvpc networking mode
+  * uses FARGATE capabilities
+  * is associated with an existing role ARN (ECS creates this for you, but you could create your own)
+* Each service definition:
+  * uses the FARGATE launch type
+  * is associated with exactly one task definition
+* The website service definition has a desired count of 2 to span availability zones
+* Ports are hardcoded because Terraform is weird with strings and ints (extra vars can resolve this)

+#### vars.tf